Tax Litigation in Bankruptcy Court

 If you or your business has tax liabilities you cannot afford, or if you have outstanding tax liabilities or other tax debt issues, you need to speak with an experienced bankruptcy attorney.

 Bankruptcy law and tax law are both complex matters.
 When they combine, they can create an even more complex situation for a debtor.
-If you find yourself trying to deal with tax debt and/or tax litigation while considering bankruptcy, you need knowledgeable legal representation and advice to help you properly and effectively resolve your tax and bankruptcy issues.
+If you find yourself dealing with tax debt and/or tax litigation while considering bankruptcy, you need knowledgeable legal representation and advice to help you properly and effectively resolve your tax and bankruptcy issues.

 Contact the North Carolina bankruptcy attorneys at Sasser Law Firm today to schedule a free consultation to discuss your tax and bankruptcy issues and to learn more about your legal rights and options.